ngs-docs/2017-dibsi-rnaseq/DE.md

 ## RStudio!

-From this point on, we will be typing these commands into R Studio.
+From this point on, we will be adding these commands into R Studio.

 Load libraries
 ```